 Berneslai Homes Ltd is an Arm's Length Management Organisation responsible for managing homes on behalf of the Council.
-Specifically, it is responsible for managing all the landlord services for the Council's 18,264 homes including rent collection, arrears recovery, repairs and maintenance, dealing with empty properties and all tenancy matters.
+Specifically, it is responsible for managing all the landlord services for the Council's 17,979 homes including rent collection, arrears recovery, repairs and maintenance, dealing with empty properties and all tenancy matters.

 Berneslai Homes Ltd is an independent company committed to working in partnership with the Council and the communities in which it works to deliver high quality housing services to local people.
 The company came into existence in December 2002 and is a wholly owned subsidiary of the Council but overseen by a Board of Directors rather than a Committee of the Council.

-The Council guarantees the full amount of the pension fund deficit of Berneslai Homes.
-The actuary has assessed this deficit at £25.716M as at 31^{st} March 2022 (£39.626M as at 31^{st} March 2021).
-However, as the Council considers it unlikely that this guarantee will be exercised, the £25.716M is disclosed as a contingent liability in the Council's own accounts.
+The Council guarantees the full amount of any pension fund deficit of Berneslai Homes.
+The actuary has assessed a net surplus at £24.352M as at $31^{st}$ March 2023 (£25.716M deficit as at $31^{st}$ March 2022).